 The workout: High Intensity Interval Training, boot camps, plyometrics

 “This is where we have a sharp rise in hormones, including a dramatic increase in estrogen and a nice surge of testosterone,” Vitti says.
 So, this is your time to really go for it.
 You want hard-core, high-impact, kick-your-ass fitness sessions that will push you to your limits.
 “If there were ever a good time to do Shaun T’s Insanity program, this is it,” she says.

-The workout: Megaformer sessions, barre classes, weight training
+The workout: Megaformer Pilates, barre classes, weight training

 At first, it’ll feel like ovulation and you’ll be dominating the treadmill at Barry’s Bootcamp.”Your energy may still be high if you’re healthy,” Vitti says.
 But during the second half, as estrogen and progesterone decline, you may start to lose a little bit of the fire.
 She suggests focusing on slow strength training, without as much jumping around.
 Megaformer and barre classes would work well.
 Ditto heavy lifting with a trainer.